-Kutralam waterfalls (also known as Coutrallam Waterfalls/Kuttalam Waterfalls) are in the Tenkasi District of Tamil Nadu in southern India, bordering the Kollam District of Kerala.
-The Kutralam falls timings are from 10 AM to 8 PM.
+Kutralam Falls (Coutrallam Waterfalls/Kuttalam Waterfalls) is in southern India’s Tenkasi District of Tamil Nadu, bordering the Kollam District of Kerala.
+The waterfalls timings are 08:00 am to 06:00 pm.

 The Kutralam waterfalls are in the Western Ghats on the Chittor River and are considered a “medical spa” due to the medicinal aroma of the water.